 You should also place them in distinguished areas of your website like the top of page or inside contact forms and make sure their colors are contrasting so that your message stands out.
 If you want to learn more about creating a call to action buttons we recommend this article.

 At the end of the day, people come to your website for the content; they want to know about your business.
 A study by Jacob Nielsen states that 79% percent of their test users scan any new page they came across.
 This study was completed in 1997 and I can only imagine numbers have risen since then.
 People scan your content; they don’t read it attentively.
 Therefore, you need to create and place the content of your website with this in mind.

 Write attention-grabbing headlines and subheadings

 Use bulleted lists to break up your text any chance you get

 Enhance your brand’s credibility by pairing your text with relevant graphics

 Original, Authentic Images and Text

-It is essential that you write text that is authentic.
+It is essential that you write a text that is authentic.
 It should have all the relevant information that your visitors might be looking for, in other words, it needs to anticipate your visitor’s possible questions and answer them.
 However, don’t stick to just presenting information, make sure the information you provide is engaging and aids in boosting your credibility.

 Pair your website copy with visuals and give your users a tangible idea of what you are offering.
 I know it could be tempting to just purchase a few quality stock photos but I don’t recommend you do that, here’s why:

-Chances are people have seen that image before, thus they won’t feel connected with your brand image and it won’t make you look authentic.
+Chances are people who have seen that image before, thus they won’t feel connected with your brand image and it won’t make you look authentic.